ag843/Vocabulary-Quiz-Project/README.md

 ## Project Structure
 The project consists of several MATLAB functions working together to manage and run the vocabulary quizzes:

--**'readVocabData.m':** Reads vocabulary data from a specified file.
+- **'readVocabData.m':** Reads vocabulary data from a specified file.
--**'singleQuestion.m':** Manages the presentation of a single vocabulary question, collects user input, and displays results.
+- **'singleQuestion.m':** Manages the presentation of a single vocabulary question, collects user input, and displays results.
--**'updateData.m':** Updates vocabulary data and session statistics based on the user's answer.
+- **'updateData.m':** Updates vocabulary data and session statistics based on the user's answer.
--**'outputVocabData.m':** Writes updated vocabulary data and session statistics to a file.
+- **'outputVocabData.m':** Writes updated vocabulary data and session statistics to a file.

 ## Copyright